PAK-VIN/PortalSDK/README.md

+## DISCLAIMER

+This projects source code will not be released until the app I'm currently developing is released.
+DO NOT ASK FOR IT.

+This is a fan-made project with original source code.
+I am not affiliated with Toys-For-Bob, Activision, or any other parties involved with making the hardware, software, or anything else related to the Skylanders franchise.

 # SkylandersPortalSDK

-Production-ready Swift 6 SDK for communicating with the official **Skylanders Trap Team Bluetooth Portal** on iOS 18+ and iPadOS.
+This is a Swift 6 SDK for communicating with the official **Skylanders Trap Team Bluetooth Portal** on iOS and iPadOS 18+.

 Built by Vinny "PAK-VIN" Stark with AI tools to help future Skylanders reverse-engineering work.

+# Future development plans

+* I am going to eventually add support for Disney Infinity figures.
+* I also plan on adding support for writing back to figures.

 ## Features